Boone Is Six Months Old: Back to New Bolton Center for a Check-Up on September 29

 Throughout the days of tests and treatment, the New Bolton Center team continually remarked on Boone’s great personality, noting his tolerance and calm temperament.
 They also commented on how much he had grown.

-On his five-month birthday, August 29, Boone stood 14.1 hands (57 inches) and weighed just over 400 pounds.
+On his five-month birthday, August 29, Boone stood about 13 hands and weighed just over 400 pounds.
 He already is halter-trained, walking along easily when led.